Generic Name: tolcapone (TOL-ka-pone)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; diarrhea; dizziness; drowsiness; dry mouth; gas; headache; increased sweating; lightheadedness when sitting up or standing; nausea; stomach upset; trouble sleeping; unusual or excessive dreams; upper respiratory tract infection; urine discoloration; vomiting.
+Constipation; diarrhea; dizziness; drowsiness; dry mouth; gas; headache; increased sweating; light-headedness when sitting up or standing; mild loss of appetite; nausea; sleepiness; stomach upset; stuffy nose; trouble sleeping; unusual or excessive dreams; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; chest pain; confusion; fainting; falling; fever; hallucinations; mental or mood changes; muscle pain (with or without fever or confusion); new or worsening uncontrolled muscle movements of the arms or legs, or of the tongue face, mouth, or jaw (eg, tongue sticking out, puffing of cheeks, mouth puckering, chewing movements); rigid muscles; severe or persistent diarrhea; shortness of breath; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, right-sided stomach pain, severe or persistent nausea or tiredness, sluggishness, yellowing of the skin or eyes).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormal thinking; blood in the urine; chest pain; confusion; fainting; falling; fever; hallucinations; muscle pain (with or without fever or confusion); new or worsening behavior, mental, or mood changes (eg, agitation, depression, paranoia); new or worsening uncontrolled muscle movements of the arms, legs, or of the tongue, face, mouth, or jaw (eg, tongue sticking out, puffing of cheeks, mouth puckering, chewing movements); rigid muscles; severe or persistent diarrhea; severe or persistent dizziness, drowsiness, or sleepiness; shortness of breath; sudden irresistible urge to sleep or suddenly falling asleep at unusual times; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, right-sided stomach pain, severe or persistent nausea or tiredness, sluggishness, yellowing of the skin or eyes).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.